deepchecks/deepchecks/docs/source/user-guide/integrations/h2o.rst

 f1 metric), the H2O model achieves superior performance compared to the sklearn model, especially in the smaller class.

-Deeper model performance evaluation
+Further model performance evaluation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We next wish to get a deeper evaluation of the H2O model.
+We next wish to get a more in depth evaluation of the H2O model.
 For example,
 we can use the SegmentPerformance check to compare the performance of
 the two models across segments of the sex and relationship status
 features.